Mitra Jouhari

-Mitra Jouhari is an American comedian, actress, and writer.
-She is best known for starring in the television series Three Busy Debras, based on the sketch comedy group she co-founded.
+Mitra Jouhari (born January 18, 1993) is an Iranian-American comedian, actress, and writer.
+She is best known for starring in the television series Three Busy Debras, based on the sketch comedy group she co-founded, and voicing Cleopatra "Cleo" Smith in the second and third seasons of Clone High.
 Jouhari has written for the television series Big Mouth, High Maintenance, and Miracle Workers.

 Early life and education

 Jouhari was raised in West Chester, Ohio and is Iranian-American.
 She was a fan of comedy from childhood and considers the television shows The Daily Show and M*A*S*H pivotal to developing her interest.

 She attended Lakota West High School, graduating in 2011.
 Jouhari attended college at Ohio State University and began to perform improv comedy as a member of 8th Floor Improv, as well as writing for the Sundial Humor Magazine.
 After taking internships at the TV shows The Daily Show and Late Night, she moved to New York City without graduating to pursue a career in comedy.